LyesDemri/AI-agent-learning-shortest-path-through-maze/README.md

 # AI-agent-learning-shortest-path-through-maze

 This is a very basic example of Reinforcement Learning.
-I wrote it after reading "How to train your robot" by Craig Buhr.
+I wrote it after reading [this](https://www.mathworks.com/content/dam/mathworks/ebook/gated/reinforcement-learning-ebook-all-chapters.pdf).
 The .m files contain: <br/>
 *MazeExplorer.m is a simple game where the user must find his/her way out of a very simple maze using the WASD keys <br/>
 *RandomMazeExplorer.m shows an agent learning to find its way through the same maze. <br/>
 *MazeExplorerKey.m is the same game as MazeExplorer except you have to find a key before heading towards the exit <br/>